MiamiOH/puppet-lastpass/README.md

 ### Automated login

 The module provides two helper scripts to facilitate automated login for unattended systems.
 These scripts require the LastPass username and password be stored in $LPASS_HOME/login.
-The module will create this if the username and password parameters are provided, or this can be created manually for the desired user.
+You also need to set $LPASS_ASKPASS in $LPASS_HOME/env.
+The module will create all of this if the username and password parameters are provided, or this can be created manually for the desired user.
 The default value of $LPASS_HOME is '$HOME/.lpass'.

 $LPASS_HOME/login should contain these two env vars for the scripts to work
 ```script